 - Add chopped ginger garlic and saute without burning until the raw smell goes off.
 Set these aside to cool.

-- Transfer onion and ginger garlic to the powder and blend again to a fine powder.
+- Transfer onion and ginger garlic to the spice powder and blend again to a fine powder.
 It will be slightly oily and lumpy but make sure ginger garlic is ground well.

 - Pour oil to the same pan and add tomatoes.
 Sprinkle salt and saute until the tomatoes turn soft.